raspberrypilearning/quest-seeker/en/step_3.md

 ### During the quest

-Update the **QuestSeeker** script used by the player with variables to keep track of the status of the quest such as items collected, items delivered, or NPC following.
+Update the **QuestSeeker** script used by the Player with variables to keep track of the status of the quest such as items collected, items delivered, or NPC following.

 **Choose:**